 Solving the climate crisis may be one of the most important health opportunities of the 21st century!
 In this chapter we look at how health and climate change are linked and why this is important .

 The smoke and soot produced when cooking with these fuels indoors can cause heart and lung diseases, as well as cancers and strokes.
 Because of these diseases, indoor air pollution is responsible for 4.3 million early deaths every year , mostly in developing countries, as shown below .

-These traditional cooking methods also contribute 2-5% of global yearly greenhouse gas emissions, both through burning the fuels themselves and through the deforestation required to gather them .
+These traditional cooking methods also contribute 2-5% of global yearly greenhouse gas emissions, both through burning the fuels themselves and from the activities required to gather them .

 But it’s not only the amount of emissions produced from traditional cooking practices that cause problems.
 The types of pollution produced are problematic for both the climate and our health too.
 Open fires and inefficient stoves often have poor air-circulation around them, leading to the production of “black carbon” (a major component of soot) .

 So, how much of a problem is black carbon for the environment?